 Red Bull Egypt wanted to try and re-work the content to make it more locally sharable.
 Their research found that:

 1) News, first time, watch before anyone else.
 Titles for the most shared content in Egypt, right?

 2) Sharing something new before anyone else before it’s deleted (as some unethical editors claim to make you click) is a high driver for content virality in Egypt.

 3) Extreme sports are not necessarily the highest engaging topic vs. the above.

 Red Bull Egypt then decided and re-worked the clip and its music, changing the whole perspective of the action sports clip into the first time “First Dance” between a car and a helicopter and reposted the content in Arabic this time, with the catchy title: “Would you dance with me?
 Watch for the first time a car dances on music notes with a Helicopter” (Targeting all Egyptian Fans)

 The engagement and results on the second tailored story were much higher than the original.

 Results: 2 Million Reach – 13K Shares

 The above are just selected examples from the market, yet there are many other successful ones out there, and yours should be next!

-P.S: to create a global page, you need to contact Facebook via this content form ask them for global page and they will provide you with needed documents and details to create yours.
+P.S: to create a global page, you need to contact Facebook via this content form, ask them for a global page, and provide you with the needed documents and details to create yours.